AliAbbasi/Multilabel-Image-Classification-with-Softmax/README.md

-This is an example of Multi-label Softmax Classifier.
+This is an example of Multi-label Softmax Classifier written by python and tensorflow.

 The 'raw_images' directory shows the dataset include two labeled images of objects and shapes.